JetBrains/teamcity-documentation/topics/how-to-configure-cicd-with-jetbrains-space.md

 Integration with TeamCity brings the following advantages to the JetBrains Space users:
 * Compiling, testing, and deploying projects within the same environment.
-* Building source code of pull requests and merging them automatically after a successful build.
+* Building source code of merge requests and merging them automatically after a successful build.
 * Extensive build overview: diffs and artifacts, detailed test reports on-the-fly, code coverage, inspections, and various other metrics.
 Statuses of builds and code reviews are cross-shared between systems for easier monitoring.
 * Flexible pipelines where builds depend on one another and share settings and results.
 * Ability to configure builds as code, in [Kotlin DSL](kotlin-dsl.md).